Mario Pašalić: Loan to Monaco

-Loan to Milan
+Loan to AC Milan

-On 27 August 2016, Pašalić joined Serie A side Milan on a season-long loan.
+On 27 August 2016, Pašalić joined Serie A side AC Milan on a season-long loan.
 A month after the loan was completed, there were reports that stated Milan was looking to cut the loan short and return Pašalić in January.
 He made his debut off the substitutes' bench on 30 October 2016 in a 1–0 win against Pescara.
 In the following game, Pašalić made his first start in a 2–1 win over Palermo.
 Pašalić scored his first goal for Milan in a 2–1 home victory against Crotone.

 Pašalić scored the winning penalty in the 2016 Supercoppa Italiana against Juventus, bringing Milan its first major trophy since 2011 after the regular match finished in a 1–1 draw (4–5 penalties).
 On 8 February 2017, Pašalić scored an 89th-minute winner against Bologna in Milan's 1–0 away win.
 On 2 April, Pašalić scored the equalizer in Milan's 1–1 away draw with Pescara.